-This Cranberry Orange Walnut Bread is kissed with citrus, and is perfect for breakfast, with a cup of tea or for dessert!
+This Cranberry Orange Walnut Bread is kissed with citrus, perfect for breakfast, tea time or for dessert!
 An absolutely delicious recipe for the holidays.

 Streusel Topped Cranberry Orange Walnut Bread